FUN AND BENEFICIAL PARK ACTIVITIES FOR KIDS

 This playground activity takes a little more prep work but is so worth it for the fun kids and their friends will experience.
 A scavenger hunt is one of the best things to do at the park because it can be an amazing learning exercise for your group.

 You can visit the site beforehand to plan out your clues, decide what items the kids should look for, or create lists of more generic items to find, adjusted for the ages and skill levels of your group.
 Before your park outing, print off your clues or your park scavenger hunt list to hand out to each participant.

 Here’s how to make age-appropriate adjustments for a playground scavenger hunt that’s fun for everyone:

-Whatever age group you have for your scavenger hunt, be sure to remind everyone to not disturb nature by touching animals, getting in the way of animal families or dangerous animals, touching dangerous plants like poison ivy, or picking or digging up important plant species.
+Whatever age group you have for your scavenger hunt, be sure to remind everyone not to disturb nature by touching animals, getting in the way of animal families or dangerous animals, touching dangerous plants like poison ivy, or picking or digging up important plant species.

-Parks and Recreation Playgrounds
+Improve Your Parks and Recreation Playgrounds

 Our designs go beyond simple swings and slides and are designed to spark imagination and creative play.
 To add our wow factor to your park, check out some of our amazing designs and park ideas, and request a quote for your community.
 We can transform your park into a destination any family will want to visit.